-Not long ago, I overheard an interesting conversation over my morning coffee that got my hopes up high on an early retirement plan.
+Not long ago, I overheard an interesting conversation over my morning coffee that got my hopes up.
+The subject matter?

 The conversation was between two elderly men.
-Of which, they discussed on how much money they could be making should they own of any Singapore Pools outlet.
-In a sense, being an owner of a Singapore Pools outlet is like running your own business, except that you are adopting a “sure-win” formula.
+They were discussing how much money they could be making should they own of any Singapore Pools outlet.

-Is It Really A Source Of Passive Income?
+Is Franchising Really A Source Of Passive Income?

-- An established reputation and image (which Singaporean do not know Singapore Pools?)
+- Established reputation and image (which Singaporean does not know Singapore Pools?)

 - Proven management and work practices (every outlet looks exactly the same!)

-- A good system that can be replicated almost anywhere around Singapore
+- Sound business model that can be replicated almost anywhere around Singapore

-- Most important of all, a proven track record of reasonably high returns and fast Return On Investment (ROI)
+And perhaps most important of all, a proven track record of reasonably high returns and fast Return On Investment (ROI).

 Franchising Other Famous Household Brands – Not Cheap!